renssies/renssies/README.md

 ### Hi there 👋

 I'm Rens, sometimes known as renssies.
-My daily job is being a iOS Developer and I'm currently developing at [Click.nl](https://click.nl).
-I've previously worked at [Awkward](https://awkward.co) and before that I even did some freelance work as renssies.
+My daily job is being a iOS Developer.
+I've previously worked at [Click.nl](https://click.nl) and [Awkward](https://awkward.co), before that I even did some freelance work as renssies.

 In my spare time I often ~~tinker~~ hack with electronics, smart home stuff and other programming.
 You might see me doing that over at Hackerspace [Pixelbar](https://pixelbar.nl)